 Natalie, “Petting a black bear, it makes my stomach shiver,” she hugs Akiko, who smiles but says nothing.

-Our little white hair angel knows nothing of fear, she’s like McKenzie that way.
+Our little white angel knows nothing of fear, she’s like McKenzie that way.
 I can only assume the bear sensed neither hostility nor fear, thus no reason to get defensive.

 McKenzie, “Akiko does not see any living thing as a danger, she is one with all.
 The animals know she has nothing to protect, there is nothing for them to attack.”